hashicorp/aws-service-catalog-engine-for-tfc/README.md

 2. Copy `terraform.tfvars.example` to `terraform.tfvars` and set the following values:
    - `tfc_organization` to the name of your Terraform Cloud organization.
    - `tfc_team` the name of the team that this configuration will create to manage this integration.
 This team's API Token will be used by Service Catalog to authenticate API calls to Terraform Cloud.
+   - (Only if using Terraform Enterprise) `tfc_hostname` is the Terraform Enterprise hostname to connect to.
 3. Run `terraform plan` to verify your setup, and then run `terraform apply` to apply your changes.

 ### Test the Engine